mempalace

 The Lens

-MemPalace gives your AI assistant a long-term memory that lives entirely on your own machine.
-It stores your conversations and documents verbatim, nothing summarized away, then lets the assistant pull back the exact relevant pieces with semantic search.
-No cloud, no API key, no subscription.
-It's MIT licensed and free, organized around a memory-palace metaphor: wings for people and projects, rooms for topics, drawers holding the original content.
+MemPalace gives your AI assistant a long-term memory you actually own.
+It stores conversations and documents verbatim, nothing summarized away, then lets the assistant pull back the exact relevant pieces with semantic search.
+MIT licensed, free, no API key required, organized around a memory-palace metaphor: wings for people and projects, rooms for topics, drawers holding the original content.

-For a solo developer who wants their assistant to actually remember context across sessions without shipping every conversation to a vendor, this is one of the strongest local options going.
-The closest comparison is supermemory, which leans more on a hosted API; MemPalace's whole pitch is that everything stays local and free.
-Small teams can self-host it the same way.
-There's no paid tier to weigh, because there isn't one.
+Solo developers who want their assistant to remember context across sessions without shipping every conversation to a vendor: this is one of the strongest local options going.
+Small teams can now share one memory server instead of syncing folders.
+The closest comparison, supermemory, leans on a hosted API; MemPalace's pitch is that everything stays yours.

 Free vs Self-Hosted vs Paid

 fully freeFree: Everything.
-MIT licensed, fully local, no hosted tier and no API key required.
-Run it on your own machine with the vector backend of your choice.
+MIT licensed, no hosted tier, no API key required.
+Run it locally or stand up the team server on your own hardware with the vector backend of your choice.

-Cost you'll actually pay: Your own compute, and a bit of setup time to wire up the MCP server and pick a backend.
+Cost you'll actually pay: Your own compute, plus setup time to wire the MCP server and pick a backend.
+The team server adds TLS certificates and auth config to manage.
 Optional reranking can call a hosted model, but the core runs without any API.

-The trade: You keep all your memory data local and pay nothing, in exchange for running and updating it yourself on a fast-moving codebase.
+The trade: You keep all memory data on machines you control and pay nothing, in exchange for running and updating a fast-moving codebase yourself.

-Completely free and open source, and built to stay local: no cloud, no API key, no paid tier.
+Completely free and open source: no cloud, no API key, no paid tier, whether you run it locally or as a team server.

 Get tools like this every Wednesday